 Financial assistance mainly comes from two sources, the government and PolyU.
 Students are strongly advised to ensure their eligibility in applying for different financial assistance schemes.

 In addition, PolyU operates financial assistance schemes for local full-time students in government-funded programmes.
-The schemes are means-tested which offer bursary and/or interest-free loan to eligible needy students.
+The schemes are means-tested which offer bursary and/or interest-free loan donated by generous donors to eligible needy students.

 For further information, please click here.

 Post-entry Scholarships and Prizes

 Post-entry scholarships and prizes, ranging in value from around HK$8,000 to HK$40,000 each, are normally available to full-time government-funded undergraduate students.
 These scholarships and prizes are usually awarded on academic merit and/or according to other specific conditions as stipulated by the donors.

 For most scholarships and prizes, candidates are nominated by the Heads of academic departments, but some scholarships and prizes are open to competition.
 For details, please click here.